+Dear:

-Dear: I am writing to request your written assessment of Professor, of the Department of who is being considered for promotion to at the University of Toronto.
+I am writing to request your written assessment of Professor, of the Department of who is being considered for promotion to at the University of Toronto.
 Your assessment will form part of the dossier upon which a decision will be made to grant or deny promotion.
 While a summary of your comments will be shared with the candidate, your identity will be held in strict confidence.
 Please complete the below chart and comment on any collaboration or other interactions you may have currently or have had in the past five years with the candidate.
 Referees should not be former students or supervisors of the candidate.

 Do you know the candidate personally?

+Yes No

+Have you collaborated with the candidate in the last five years?

+Yes No

-Yes □ No □ Have you collaborated with the candidate in the last five years?
-Yes □ No □ Have you ever acted as a teacher, supervisor or mentor to the candidate?
-Yes □ No □ the achie Policy is e promotic ersity of Toronto Policy and Procedures on Promotions requests referees to comment solely on vements of Professor against the criteria as set out in the Policy.
-A copy of the enclosed.
-The University of Toronto asks you not for a recommendation for or against on but rather for your judgment as to whether or not Professor 's scholarly and onal work meets the criteria of excellent or of competent. accomplia assessme must be i ng a decision regarding promotion, the committee will consider the candidate's shments in research, creative professional activity, and in teaching and education.
-An ent of excellent or competent in each of these areas is requested and a statement to that effect included.
-In addition, the committee may consider the candidate's accomplishments in ration and service. c Specific appraisal of significant items, in addition to an overall judgment of the quantity and quality of the body of work in relation to the discipline's norms, would greatly assist the committee. c n particular, the committee would appreciate your comments on the main contributions of the candidate and your comments on the originality and importance of her/his research or creative professional activity effort and its impact on the discipline.
+Have you ever acted as a teacher, supervisor or mentor to the candidate?

+Yes □ No □

+The University of Toronto Policy and Procedures on Promotions requests referees to comment solely on the achievements of Professor against the criteria as set out in the Policy.
+A copy of the Policy is enclosed.
+The University of Toronto asks you not for a recommendation for or against promotion but rather for your judgment as to whether or not Professor's scholarly and professional work meets the criteria of excellent or of competent.

+In reaching a decision regarding promotion, the committee will consider the candidate's accomplishments in research, creative professional activity, and in teaching and education.
+An assessment of excellent or competent in each of these areas is requested and a statement to that effect must be included.
+In addition, the committee may consider the candidate's accomplishments in administration and service.

-- C. The committee also would like to read your frank judgement of the candidate's stature in the field, nationally and internationally. - D. Although external referees normally are not expected to comment upon teaching competence, you may wish to include comments based on your observation of the candidate in other settings. - E. Similarly, if appropriate, you may wish to include comments on the extent and quality of the candidate's administrative or service contributions to scientific and/or professional organizations.
+- A. Specific appraisal of significant items, in addition to an overall judgment of the quantity and quality of the body of work in relation to the discipline's norms, would greatly assist the committee. - B. In particular, the committee would appreciate your comments on the main contributions of the candidate and your comments on the originality and importance of her/his research or creative professional activity effort and its impact on the discipline. - C. The committee also would like to read your frank judgement of the candidate's stature in the field, nationally and internationally. - D. Although external referees normally are not expected to comment upon teaching competence, you may wish to include comments based on your observation of the candidate in other settings. - E. Similarly, if appropriate, you may wish to include comments on the extent and quality of the candidate's administrative or service contributions to scientific and/or professional organizations.